sparcians/map/README.md

 - (libhdf5-dev) HDF5 1.10.7
 - (clang++) Clang, Version: 14.0.0 OR (g++) v13.0.0 or greater

-These pakages were tested with Ubuntu 22.02/24.04 (as well as WSL).
+These packages were tested with Ubuntu 22.02/24.04 (as well as WSL).
 Use `apt`, `yum` or `brew` to install.

 Clone sparta: